roberto-asir/cv-devops/README.md

 The deploy is made in AWS S3 using Terraform which is configured as *remote Terraform state*.

-Pipeline uses semantic-versions to generate releases of new versions when some file on the web is updated or created.
+Pipeline uses semantic-versions to generate releases of new versions: https://www.npmjs.com/package/semantic-release

 ## How to run it